 The identification of persons suitable for appointment as Members is managed by the Public Appointments Service (PAS) under the 'Guidelines on Appointments to State Boards' (2014).
-Subsequent to this process, the first Chairperson and Members were designated by the Government in advance of the establishment of the Authority and, under the legislation, stood appointed on the day the Authority was established.
-Future appointments (but not reappointments) will require resolutions to be passed by each house of the Oireachtas recommending them.
+Appointments (but not reappointments) require resolutions to be passed by each house of the Oireachtas recommending them.
 Members may only be removed where a resolution is passed by both Houses of the Oireachtas calling for the removal of the Member from office.